kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 console.log(lastName.value);      // 'Thiessen'
 ```

 A common mistake using `computed` is non reactive value as a dependency.
 Often developers need some reactivity when working with browser API’s, but the APIs are not reactive.
-To get around this, we will use VueUse library that adds reactivity to web browser APIs.
+To get around this, we will use VueUse library that adds reactivity to web browser APIs. *(VueUse makes non‑reactive browser data reactive by storing it in `ref` or `reactive` objects and updating those values using browser event listeners or polling.)*

 ```js
 const videoPlayer = ref<HTMLVideoElement>();